vsoch/vsoch.github.io/_posts/2019/2019-02-01-pull-request-action.md

-This is a cool GitHub action because it's very developer friendly - the ways that you can use a simple trigger to create pull requests from branch is really only limited by your own creativity.
+This is a cool GitHub action because it's very developer friendly - the ways that you can use a simple trigger to create pull requests from a push to a branch is really only limited by your own creativity.
 It's also great if you like having robot friends.
 I strangely still get joy whenever my robot updates his pull request when a container's tests pass :)